-Shell-shocked yet reluctant to let go of their hard-won rung on the Australian pop ladder, the band flew in a new drummer from New Zealand, 20-year-old Kerry Jacobsen, with whom Taylor had previously played in Mammal.
+Shell-shocked yet reluctant to let go of their hard-won rung on the Australian pop ladder, the band flew in a new drummer from New Zealand, 20-year-old Kerry Jacobson, with whom Taylor had previously played in Mammal.

 This was the line-up that, over the next two and half years, would establish Dragon’s legacy.
 It is a legacy won by a combination of hard work and hard play, raw talent and recklessness.
 In that time, the group would travel thousands upon thousands of miles across the Australian continent, playing hundreds of gigs, sustaining themselves on a variety of highs, legal and otherwise.

 The endless touring turned them into an incredibly tight and supremely self-confident unit.
 Returning to New Zealand for a brief Nesbitt-promoted visit, they were lean, loud and mean, barely recognisable as the same band that had left a little over a year earlier.